 Tulum is a beautiful beach town located on Mexico’s Caribbean coast.
-It’s become increasingly popular with digital nomads in recent years, thanks to its sandy beaches and tropical vibes.
+Thanks to its sandy beaches and tropical vibes, it’s become increasingly popular with digital nomads in recent years.

 There are many coworking spaces and digital nomad cafes in Tulum as well.

 And when you don’t want to work, you can explore the nearby Mayan ruins or dip in one of the many cenotes (natural swimming holes).

 It’s important to note that the cost of living in Tulum is higher than in most cities in Mexico.
 For example, a two-bedroom apartment can cost $1500 to $2000 monthly.
 Not much?
 Go for it.